hazelcast/hazelcast-cpp-client/README.md

     multiMap->remove<std::string, std::string>("my-key", "value2").get();    // Shutdown this Hazelcast Client
 ```

 ### 7.4.3.
-Using Replicated Map
+Using replicated_map

 Hazelcast `replicated_map` is a distributed key-value data structure where the data is replicated to all members in the cluster.
 It provides full replication of entries to all members for high speed access.
-For details, see the [Replicated Map section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#replicated-map) in the Hazelcast IMDG Reference Manual.
+For details, see the [replicated_map section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#replicated-map) in the Hazelcast IMDG Reference Manual.

-A Replicated Map usage example is shown below.
+A replicated_map usage example is shown below.

 ```C++
     auto replicatedMap = hz.get_replicated_map("myReplicatedMap");